-First and foremost we believe that the software provides the biggest value of the Saleae products.
+First and foremost, we believe that the software provides the biggest value of the Saleae products.
 When you buy a product, the price includes the software.
 The software is one of the main things that sets us apart from the competition.
-Open sourcing the software would give that edge away, and we think could possibly even end the business.
+Open-sourcing the software would give that edge away, and we think it could possibly even end our business.

-That said, we do think that there are some components that we can open source, and would like to push further in that direction as we go.
+That said, we do think that there are some components that we could open source, and we would like to push more in that direction as we go.

-In the future though, we want to adopt a wider plugin system where it will be possible to implement measurements, new channel displays, new annotations, and more.
-Then we will open source the modules the software ships with, so they can be used as a starting point for new custom features.
-This way the feature set of the software can grow much faster.
+In the future, though, we want to adopt a wider plugin system where it will be possible to implement measurements, new channel displays, new annotations, and more.
+Then we will open-source the modules the software ships with so they can be used as a starting point for new custom features.
+That way, the feature set of the software can grow much faster.

-This new plugin system however will require substantial changes to the software architecture, which we have been performing early evaluations of already.
-It's a very ambitious and exiting idea, and one that I hope we can commit to soon.
+This new plugin system, however, will require substantial changes to the software architecture.
+We have already been performing early evaluations of it.
+It's a very ambitious and exciting idea and one I hope we can commit to soon.

-In the mean time though, we are not able to open source any other components of the current software, including the USB later & device layer libraries.
+In the meantime, we are not able to open-source any other components of the current software, including the USB later and device layer libraries.